Quick Bio:

 Can you offer a specific tip or trick for working with dogs or owners that other trainers might find helpful?

-Take the time to listen to your clients and encourage them to think outside the box about their dog and their training goals.
-Also, turn off the T.V. and get out and do something with your dog and that will teach them more about their canine companions than any book or T.V. dog training show.
+Take the time to listen to your clients and encourage them to think creatively about their dog and their training goals.
+Also, turn off the TV and go for a walk with your dog.
+That will teach them more about their canine companions than any book or TV dog training show.

 What was your scariest moment with a dog (or client)?

-I have been known to say that I have been bit by the best and trained the rest.
-In all honesty I have never had a scary moment with a dog but witnessing my wife being attacked by a Dutch Shepherd that we had in training scared me to death.
+I have been known to say that I have been bitten by the best and trained the rest.
+In all honesty, I have never had a scary moment with a dog, but witnessing my wife being attacked by a Dutch Shepherd that we had in training scared me to death.

 What would you say are the top three things you have personally learned as a trainer?

 1. Patience.
-2. dogs make better clients than people, 3. and that fear and punishment is the least effective way to get a dog to do what you want.
+2. Dogs make better clients than people, 3. and that fear and punishment are the least effective ways to get a dog to do what you want.

-I conducted the last seminar I attended and that was about the misconceptions people have about how dogs behave in dog parks.
-I was the featured speaker at a conference with several HOA’s and the city of Denver when it was up for debate on whether Denver should add more dog parks.
+I recently attended a seminar on people’s misconceptions about how dogs behave in dog parks.
+I was the featured speaker at a conference with several HOAs and the city of Denver, where the debate centered on whether Denver should add more dog parks.

-Are there any specific books, authors, DVDs that have influenced you as a trainer?
+Are there any specific books, authors, or DVDs that have influenced you as a trainer?

-I have read so many books on canine training, behavior, evolution and origin that I cant list them all.
-Some of the most influential have been the books written by the Monks of New Skeete, the book Dogs: A New Understanding of Canine Origin, Behavior and Evolution. the three book series by (Lindsey) Darwin’s Origin of the Species, Karen Pryor’s Don’t Shoot the Dog, many courses in psychology an learning theory, hundreds of business books and articles, countless hours of research for my dissertation and the thousands of miles on the back of a dog sled and in my kennel have been my greatest teacher.
+I have read so many books on canine training, behavior, evolution, and origin that I can’t list them all.
+Some of the most influential books have been written by the Monks of New Skeete, including the book Dogs: A New Understanding of Canine Origin, Behavior, and Evolution.
+The three book series by (Lindsey) Darwin’s Origin of the Species, Karen Pryor’s Don’t Shoot the Dog, many psychology courses and learning theory, hundreds of business books and articles, countless hours of research for my dissertation, and the thousands of miles on the back of a dog sled and in my kennel have been my greatest teacher.

 Anything else you would like to add?

 In my opinion, our relationship with our dogs is our greatest gift.
-I say that not only as a dog trainer and a business owner, but also as a father of three teenagers.
+I say that not only as a dog trainer and a business owner but also as a father of three teenagers.
 Our dogs have taught us so much about life.
-My work with canines is dedicated to my friends of friends “Ineka and Rutgrr” who have taught me the definition of unconditional love.
-In addition, to all other sled dog pups that have unselfishly provided comfort, compassion, and unparalleled commitment to humans.
-This dedication is generally without measure of our right to such gifts or of our own commitment to reciprocate.
+My work with canines is dedicated to my friends of friends, “Ineka and Rutgrr,” who have taught me the definition of unconditional love.

-It is this affection that has given me the ability to survive, with relative sanity, in an often difficult world.
-The power of this unconditional love has been the inspiration for this dissertation and the project that produced it.
-May this project bring power to those who want to chase their dreams.
-May this project also give us a better appreciation for those creatures with which we share the earth.
+This affection has given me the ability to survive, with relative sanity, in an often difficult world.
+The power of this unconditional love has inspired this dissertation and the project that produced it.
+May this project empower those who strive to chase their dreams?
+May this project also give us a better appreciation for the creatures we share the earth with.

 _________________

-Michele Forto is the business manager and a trainer for Dog Works Training Centers and the co-host of a weekly radio program, Dog Works Radio.
+Michele Forto is the business manager, trainer for Dog Works Training Centers, and the co-host of a weekly radio program, Dog Works Radio.
 Michele can be reached through her website at www.alaskadogworks.com

 Take the time to listen to your clients and encourage them to think outside the box about their dog and their training goals